Ogami-san Can't Keep It In

 Ogami-san Can't Keep It In (大上さん、だだ漏れです。, Ōgami-san, Dadamore desu) is a Japanese manga series written and illustrated by Yu Yoshidamaru.
 It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from October 2016 to November 2019, with its chapters collected in seven tankōbon volumes.

+Plot

+High school student Meiko Ogami has erotic thoughts that she keeps to herself, never letting anyone see or hear what she is interested in for fear of being seen as a pervert.
+After a chance encounter with Shinichiro Yaginuma, a high school boy with a quiet demeanor, Ogami decides to get close to him, assuming he is a loner like her.
+However, Yaginuma hates being touched, and Ogami discovers why when she accidentally blurts out her lewd thoughts after giving back his towel.
+Yaginuma explains that whenever someone touches him, they immediately speak their true thoughts out loud.
+Ogami suggests he can put his unusual power to good use, offering to become his first friend.
+The two gain more unlikely friends with the help of Yaniguma's power over time, while their friendship grows into something more.

+Production

+The original idea for Ogami-san Can't Keep It In was that it would be about a girl who was like a "lone wolf", constantly causing trouble for an unassertive boy who was like a "goat", hence the character names Ogami for "wolf" (狼, Ōkami), and Yaginuma for "goat" (山羊, Yagi).
+Author Yu Yoshidamaru thought it would be funnier if the roles were switched.

 Publication

 Written and illustrated by Yu Yoshidamaru, Ogami-san Can't Keep It In was serialized in Kodansha's seinen manga magazine Monthly Afternoon from October 25, 2016, to November 25, 2019.
 Kodansha collected its chapters in seven tankōbon volumes, released from June 23, 2017, to January 23, 2020.

-During their panel at Anime NYC 2022, Kodansha USA announced that they licensed the manga for a Fall 2023 release.
+During their panel at Anime NYC 2022, Kodansha USA announced that it had licensed the manga, with the first volume released on October 24, 2023.
+The seventh and final volume was released on February 4, 2025.